Opinion: Early Coronavirus Testing Failures Will Cost Lives

 Every ER doctor that I work with already has several stories like this.
 This week, in Massachusetts, testing has been permitted only for patients with respiratory symptoms requiring hospitalization, or for patients with such symptoms who have traveled to endemic areas or had contact with confirmed coronavirus cases.
 Similar criteria apply in other states.
 The problem with this approach is that, according to all indicators, it is almost certainly missing a large number of cases.

-Strong evidence suggests that the coronavirus is already spreading within the community, and has been for weeks.
-After the first confirmed case appeared in the United States on January 20, scientists in Seattle who had been collecting swabs to study influenza went rogue and, against the directive of the FDA and CDC, developed a test and began looking for coronavirus in their flu samples.
-In late February, they quickly found their first positive — a teenager with no recent travel, and no sick contacts.
+Strong evidence suggests that the coronavirus is already spreading within the community and has been for weeks.
+After the first confirmed case appeared in the United States on Jan.
+20, scientists in Seattle who had been collecting swabs to study influenza went rogue and, against the directive of the Food and Drug Administration and Centers for Disease Control and Prevention, developed a test and began looking for coronavirus in their flu samples.
+In late February, they quickly found their first positive — a teenager with no recent travel and no sick contacts.
 Genetic sequencing of the virus by the same researchers suggested that the virus had likely been circulating in the community for as long as six weeks.

 Now cases with no recent travel and no known contacts are emerging everywhere.
 Earlier this week, public health experts from Johns Hopkins confirmed that the virus is likely spreading undetected in the community.
 Put another way, this thing is probably out of the barn.

 If that's the case, then why are we still facing such strict limitations on who we can test?
 There isn't a clear answer, but it seems to be a function of a woefully inadequate supply of test kits.
 In other words, what few tests we do have are being rationed for the people who need them most, like those requiring hospital admission.
-While South Korea has run nearly 250,000 tests, and has capacity to test 10,000 people per day, current estimates suggest the United States has performed only about 19,000 tests.
-Here's another way to express just how far behind we are in terms of testing — as of March 11, the United States had performed only 23 tests per million people, while the U.K had performed 347 per million, Italy 826 per million, and South Korea 3,692 per million, according to an analysis by multiple media outlets and the Covid Tracking Project.
+While South Korea has run nearly 250,000 tests and has capacity to test 10,000 people per day, current estimates suggest the United States has performed only about 19,000 tests.
+Here's another way to express just how far behind we are in terms of testing — as of March 11, the United States had performed only 23 tests per million people, while the U.K had performed 347 per million, Italy 826 per million, and South Korea 3,692 per million, according to an analysis by multiple media outlets and the COVID Tracking Project.

-Ashish Jha, director of the Harvard Global Health Institute, told NPR Thursday that the United States' response has been "much, much worse than almost any other country that's been affected," and reached for words like "stunning," "fiasco," and "mind-blowing" to describe the situation.
+Ashish Jha, director of the Harvard Global Health Institute, told NPR on Thursday that the United States' response has been "much, much worse than almost any other country that's been affected."
+He reached for words like "stunning," "fiasco" and "mind-blowing" to describe the situation.

 This leads to a second, much more important question — how were we so staggeringly unprepared to test for this virus?
-A number of different hiccups have contributed.
-First, many test kits released by the CDC on February 4th were defective.
+A number of hiccups have contributed.
+First, many test kits released by the CDC on Feb.
+4 were defective.
 Designing and manufacturing these tests is challenging, and sometimes problems arise.
 There have been reports that early Chinese tests may have had a false negative rate as high as 50%.
-But rather than encourage university labs and private companies to help with test development, the FDA withheld permission for such work until February 29th.
-Contrast this with the response in South Korea, where a private biotechnology company began developing a test on January 16th, had a working version ready by February 5th, and had government approval for use one week later.
+But rather than encourage university labs and private companies to help with test development, the FDA withheld permission for such work until Feb.
+29. Contrast this with the response in South Korea, where a private biotechnology company began developing a test on Jan.
+16, had a working version ready by Feb.
+5t and had government approval for use one week later.
 That company is manufacturing enough kits to test a million people per week.

 The total failure to ensure that adequate testing would be available will likely prove to be the single most important factor in why the United States has been unable to contain the outbreak.
-As previously reported by NPR, Hong Kong, Singapore, and South Korea all deployed an aggressive testing strategy very early on.
+As previously reported by NPR, Hong Kong, Singapore and South Korea all deployed an aggressive testing strategy very early on.
 This allowed them to find the first few cases and isolate them, preventing unchecked community spread.
 Because our government and public health authorities were unprepared, we have missed that precious opportunity in the United States, and it is going to cost people their lives.

-This failure represents a profound abdication, at the highest levels of government, of responsibility to the health and security of the American population generally, and of more vulnerable populations especially.
+This failure represents a profound abdication, at the highest levels of government, of responsibility to the health and security of the American population generally and of more vulnerable populations especially.
 Public health experts have known of the exceptional risk posed by novel coronaviruses for more than 20 years, but the current administration limited funding to the CDC and disbanded a White House unit expressly dedicated to preparing for a pandemic just like this one.
 Public statements from the top echelons of our government — false comparisons to seasonal influenza, wildly misleading promises about access to testing, reassurances that everything is "perfect" — continue to seed confusion and erode trust.

 The most stunning illustration of this radical failure of leadership and responsibility occurred, for me, Thursday morning on C-SPAN.
 CDC Director Robert Redfield was testifying in front of Congress, and Rep. Debbie Wasserman Schultz was asking who was responsible for ensuring that those who needed to be tested could be tested.
 After several attempts to dodge the question, Redfield fell silent.
 He had no answer.
 He stared down at his desk, before slowly turning to a man seated next to him.
 It was Anthony Fauci, director of infectious diseases at the NIH.
 He had the courage to say what Redfield wouldn't.